 A surgical procedure known as endoscopic third ventriculoscopy is performed on patients with hydrocephalus.
 This surgery takes place within the brain's ventricular system, most commonly in the cerebral aqueduct, the channel connecting the third and fourth ventricles.
 The endoscopic surgery removes cerebral aqueduct blockages that occur due to hemorrhage, malformation of tissue, tumors, or cysts.
-Medical students need to practice this endoscopic process so they do no perform their first procedures on live patients.
+Medical students need to practice this endoscopic procedure so they do no perform their first procedures on live patients.
+At present, no such teaching mechanism exists.
 An anatomically correct, mechanical model needs to be designed in order to properly train students on endoscopic third ventriculoscopy.
-The focus of the model should be on rehearsing the insertion of the endoscope into the ventricles with the correct entry angle and on practicing controlled navigation of the endoscope throughout the ventricular system.
+The focus of the model will be in allowing the medical students to rehearse the insertion of the endoscope throughout the ventricular system.